ABJ4403/Payback2_CHEATus/README.md

 - `📈️ Memory Memoization` (technical feature that accelerates searches on area that won't change alot).
 - `🦠❌ 0-Malware` its because...
 - `💰❌ FOSS (Free & Open-source)` this cheat source code is not compiled (or even encrypted/obfuscated) so people can make sure this isnt malware.
-- And even more that i didn't even put here 😅..️.

 still confused about these stuff? go to [`Wiki`](https://github.com/ABJ4403/Payback2_CHEATus/wiki) section